Erbil and Sulaimani Water & Wastewater

 - Year: 2015

-Erbil’s 1.4M population and Sulaimani’s 900,000 population required 1.6Bn litres of potable water each day, however only 730M litres per day were available, hence new water treatment and distribution infrastructure were urgently required.
+The 1.4M population of Erbil and Sulaimani’s 900,000 population required 1.6Bn litres of potable water each day, however only 730M litres per day were available, hence new water treatment and distribution infrastructure were urgently required.
 Wastewater treatment infrastructure were also a necessity for the increase in supply.

 In response, Biwater International Limited developed an infrastructure solution for the client.
 In 2017, the client appointed Pell Frischmann as the Independent Engineer to undertake review of the Design-Build contractor’s design.